Skip to navigation Skip to content Skip to subnav

 • § 3293.
 Annual report

-(a) A limited liability partnership, and a foreign limited liability partnership authorized to transact business in this State, shall file an annual report in the Office of the Secretary of State which contains:
+(a) A limited liability partnership, and a foreign limited liability partnership authorized to transact business in this State, shall file an annual report in the Office of the Secretary of State that contains:

 (1) the name of the limited liability partnership and the state or other jurisdiction under whose laws the foreign limited liability partnership is formed;

-(2) the street address of the partnership’s principal office and, if different, the street address of an office in this State, if any; and
+(2) the address of the partnership’s principal office and, if different, the address of an office in this State, if any; and

-(3) if the partnership does not have an office in this State, the name and street address of the partnership’s designated agent for service of process.
+(3) if the partnership does not have an office in this State, the name, email, and address of the partnership’s designated agent for service of process.

 (b) An annual report must be filed between January 1 and April 1 of each year following the calendar year in which a partnership files a statement of qualification or a foreign partnership becomes authorized to transact business in this State.